Type: Package

 auto_install

 Logical.
-If TRUE (default), install missing packages automatically.
+If TRUE, install missing packages automatically.
+Default: FALSE.

 ...